Prosecutorial Discretion: Recent Advocacy Timeline

 However, since the Morton memo from June 17, ICE has had a very spotty record with regard to Prosecutorial Discretion.
 American Immigration Lawyers Association (AILA) and the American Immigration Council (AIC) released a survey on November 9 finding that Immigration and Customs Enforcement (ICE) officers and attorneys across the country are applying different standards on prosecutorial discretion despite the issuance of national policy memoranda this summer.
 AIC and AILA announced this survey in a Release also on November 9.
 See Press Release.
 Key findings from the AILA/AIC survey, Holding DHS Accountable on Prosecutorial Discretion, highlight the fact that while a few ICE offices have begun to implement the guidance, most have not and many are actively resistant.
 Some officials said their jobs are “to arrest and deport.”
 The Executive Summary for the survey reveals that the majority of offices ICE agents, trial attorneys and supervisors admitted that they had not implemented the memoranda and there had been no changes in policy or practice.

 It is refreshing to see that this advocacy has had an effect.
 Julia Preston from the New York Times revealed on November 17 that the Department of Homeland Security will begin a review of all deportation cases before the immigration courts and start a nationwide training program for enforcement agents and prosecuting lawyers, with the goal of speeding deportations of convicted criminals and halting those of many illegal immigrants with no criminal record.
 The review and the training, which will instruct immigration agents on closing deportations that fall outside the department’s priorities, are designed to bring sweeping changes to the immigration courts and to enforcement strategies of field agents nationwide.
-NY Times.
+NY Times

 The squeaky wheel does get the oil.